jsenv/core/docs/testing/readme.md

 #### coverage/coverage.json

 It is your test plan coverage in JSON format.
-This format was created by [istanbul](https://github.com/gotwarlost/istanbul) and can be given to coverage tools.
+This format was created by [istanbul](https://github.com/gotwarlost/istanbul), a JS code coverage tool written in JS.

 This file exists to be provided to some code coverage tool.
-For instance you might want to send `coverage.json` to codecov.io inside during continuous integration workflow.<br />
+For instance you might want to send `coverage.json` to codecov.io inside continuous integration workflow.<br />
 — see [uploading coverage to codecov.io](./uploading-coverage-to-codecov.md)

 ## Test execution